cilium/cilium.io/src/posts/2018-11-20-fb-bpf-firewall/index.md

   - iptables
   - security
 ogImage: ogimage.png
-ogSummary: `We have covered Facebook's BPF-based load balancer with DDoS protection in a previous blog post.
+ogSummary: "We have covered Facebook's BPF-based load balancer with DDoS protection in a previous blog post.
 This post provides further details on Facebook's BPF use by covering Anant
-Deepak's talk at the BPF/networking microconference on Facebook's BPF-based edge firewall running in production.`
+Deepak's talk at the BPF/networking microconference on Facebook's BPF-based edge firewall running in production."
 ---

 ![Facebook Infrastructure Logo](ogimage.png)